google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-(43) Polyalthia Longifolia நெட்டிலிங்கம் Skip to main content

 Fruit is borne in clusters of 10-20, initially green but turning purple or black when ripe.
 These are loved by birds such as the Asian Koel Eudynamys scolopaceus and bats including flying foxes.

-The leaves are use for ornamental decoration and are used in festivals.
+The leaves are used for ornamental decoration and are used in festivals.
 The tree is a main attraction in gardens throughout India.
 The tree can be cut into various shapes and maintained in required sizes.
-In past, the flexible, straight and light-weight trunks were used in the making of masts for sailing ships.
+In the past, flexible, straight, and lightweight trunks were used in the making of masts for sailing ships.
 That is why the tree is also known as the Mast Tree.
-Today, the tree is mostly used for manufacturing small articles such as pencil boxes etc.
+Today, the tree is mostly used for manufacturing small articles such as pencil boxes, etc.

 Methanolic extracts of Polyalthia longifolia have yielded 20 known and two new organic compounds, some of which show cytotoxic properties.[1]